 The license grant forms the core of any EULA by defining what users can do:

-Scope Definition: Clear specification of what software components are covered by the license agreement.
+Scope Definition: Clear specification of what software application and its intended use are covered by the license agreement.

 Usage Rights: Detailed description of permitted uses including installation, operation, and basic functionality access.